mattcen/django_template/README.md

 `docker-compose.traefik.yml` is designed for production when using Traefik as a HTTP proxy

-For convenience, any of these files could be copied or symlinked to `docker-compose.yml` so you don't need to specify the file with `docker-compose -f file.yml`.
+For convenience, any of these files could be copied or symlinked to `docker-compose.yml` so you don't need to specify the file with `docker compose -f file.yml`.